oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 An endpoint to get a payment/invoice data.

-> Below is an example of the code for get payment/invoice data
+> Below is an example code for get invoice data

 ```shell
 curl -X GET \